-A lot of the time, of course, matters are much safer and more manageable than this; un train = 'a train', for instance.
-But then again, while le pain = 'bread', for French people this will perhaps conjure up a rather different shape, texture and taste.
-Meanwhile, English expresses 'clockwise' in 9 letters where French takes 7 words (arguably, even 8).
-Even the French word for 'short' (court) is longer than their word for 'long' (long), which on the face of it makes each language look equally silly ...!
+A lot of the time, of course, matters are much safer and more manageable than this; die Hand = hand, for instance.
+But then again, while das Brot = bread, for German people this will perhaps conjure up a rather different shape, texture and taste.
+On the other hand, German is also very descriptive, and meaning can be guessed by knowing some very basic words.
+For example, the term for vacuum cleaner is der Staubsauger, literally meaning 'a thing that sucks dust'.
+Equally der Wecker is 'a thing that wakes you' (alarm clock), from the verb wecken to wake.

 Don't let these particular examples bother you unduly at this stage; they are simply offered to open up some of the issues which two-way checking, in a good dictionary pitched at a level that you're comfortable with, will help you tackle more confidently.
-You may also find that you are the kind of language learner who enjoys absorbing that kind of quirk; that such words stick in the mind precisely because they're odd or interesting for some reason; or perhaps that you pick up other words that happen to draw your eye while you are hunting for something else altogether in your dictionary.
+You may also find you are the kind of language learner who enjoys absorbing that kind of quirk; that such words stick in the mind precisely because they're odd or interesting for some reason; or perhaps that you pick up other words that happen to draw your eye while you are hunting for something else altogether in your dictionary on page-corners, or nearby to what you were actually looking for.
 Either way you will be enlarging and enriching your language knowledge, and you never know when such discoveries might come in useful!

 What sort of dictionary should you buy?
-A pocket dictionary may be useful when travelling, but for studying purposes you will need a good medium-sized bilingual dictionary.
-If you're thinking of taking your studies further than IGCSE, consider purchasing the large Collins/Robert dictionary, which is recommended to 'A' level and university language students.
+A pocket dictionary may be useful when travelling, but for study purposes you will need a good medium-sized bilingual dictionary.
+If you're thinking of taking your studies further than IGCSE, consider purchasing the large Collins or Oxford dictionary, which can guide you through 'A' level and university language courses.
+Such a professional-grade dictionary may set you back £25 or so (maybe half the cost of tanking up a modest car) $\sim$ but for a serious and curious (in its best sense!) language student, that will almost certainly be the best such sum you ever spent.